liquidz00/Patcher/README.md

 cd patcher
 ```
 2. **Run the Installer Script**
-The installers script will guide you through setting up your Jamf Pro instance details and installing project dependencies.
+The installer script will guide you through setting up your Jamf Pro instance details and installing project dependencies.
 ```shell
 chmod +x installer.sh
 ./installer.sh
 ```
 Follow the prompts to enter your Jamf Pro URL, Client ID, Client Secret, and Token.
 You'll also be asked to customize the report header and footer text.
+Optionally, you can opt to use a custom font instead of the default font [Assistant](https://fonts.google.com/specimen/Assistant).

 ### Usage
 After installation, you can generate reports by running the main script.
 You can specify the output directory for the reports and choose to generate PDF reports alongside Excel files.